 Ingredients You’ll Need

-- Baking powder (4 tsp): Your leavening hero that helps the biscuits rise and become light as air.
+• Baking powder (4 tsp): Ensures your biscuits rise beautifully and stay light as a cloud.

-- Kosher salt (2 tsp): Enhances all the flavors and rounds out the taste.
+• Kosher salt (2 tsp): Enhances the flavors, bringing out the buttery goodness.

 How to Make Classic Butter Swim Biscuits Recipe